How do you get your first mortgage?

 The application process

-When you apply for a mortgage, you’ll need to provide information about your finances and the properly to your broker or lender.
+When you apply for a mortgage, you’ll need to provide information about your finances and the property to your broker or lender.
 It helps to have your paperwork organised to make this process as smooth as possible.

 Examples of the items that you may need to provide include: